Subhas Chandra Pattanayak

 With this information available to him, the Chief Minister also told the Assembly on December 14, 2015 that the government was actively working upon the formation of necessary Rules to implement the Orissa Official Language Act, 1954.
 We had welcomed the CM’s Assembly statement.

 But to our surprise and shock, only two days after this statement, the CM dramatically drifted away from the proposed legislation.
-He took a meeting of the Ministerial Committee’s five ministers only in completer oblivion of the nominated members of the MC on December 17, 2015 and after that, caused issuance of a Press Statement declaring a 9 point agenda for governance of Orissa in Oriya, sans any mention of the necessary legislation.
-It was a completely confused Statement, inasmuch as from letter No. 213 of General Administration department issued on December 18, to different Secretaries; it transpires that the said meeting had drawn up a 14 point agenda, not nine.
+He took a meeting of the Ministerial Committee’s five ministers only in complete oblivion of the nominated members of the MC on December 17, 2015 and after that, caused issuance of a Press Statement declaring a 9 point agenda for governance of Orissa in Oriya, sans any mention of the necessary legislation.
+It was a completely confused Statement, inasmuch as from letter No. 213 of General Administration department dated December 18 to different Secretaries, it transpires that the said meeting had drawn up a 14 point agenda, not nine.
 Surprisingly, on December 20, the Information & Public Relations department projected 10 of these 14-point programs as already advanced for implementation by the CM!
 Rampant the shenanigans!

 It was strange that, instead of correcting the wrong, the government called the MC to session on 12.1.2016.
 The 14 point agenda as noted above was the only agenda before the Committee.
 It was clear that the government was trying to ratify by the nominated members the CM’s agenda arbitrarily adopted behind back of the nominated members representing the language activists; and beyond the Term of Reference.
 SCP and Gajanan Mishra vehemently opposed this mischief.
 But, surprisingly, other nominated members in the MC kept mum.
 It was quite perplexing inasmuch as the imposed agenda was breathing a hidden agenda to play havoc with the objectives of Odia Bhasa Pratisthan, which a private body comprising DPP and SKP had been trying to execute in PPP mode.